Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: Limitations

 Our work focuses on attributed beliefs, which are a single component of ToM.
 Previous work has pointed out that true evaluation of ToM must include many other factors, such as emotions and desires \cite{ma-etal-2023-towards-holistic}.
 Despite this limitation, we note that belief attribution remains a critical component in ToM evaluation.

 We also note that the ToM literature in cognitive science is vast and often conflicting.
-The components of ToM are actively debated and thus our recommendations must be held in light of this
+The components of ToM are actively debated; thus our recommendations must be interpreted in light of this.